LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ### Layout

-Let’s declare a `views/main.scala.html` template that will act as our main layout:
+Let’s declare a `views/main.scala.html` template that will act as our main layout template:

 ```html
 @(title: String)(content: Html)